Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Full breakdowns are available in datafiles.

 In 1962 the much deeper Taribani field in east Georgia was drilled but flow rates per well only averaged only around 10 bbls per day.
-In 1967 oil and gas was discovered in a deep well in an Eocene reservoir in the Teleti area, south of Tbilisi, and this led to the the first commercial gas production in Georgia.
+In 1967 oil and gas was discovered in a deep well in an Eocene reservoir in the Teleti area, south of Tbilisi, and this led to first commercial gas production in Georgia.

-Exploration now focused on Cretaceous sediments, which was the main producer in the Russian North Caucasus.
+Exploration now focused on Cretaceous sediments, which were the main producer in the Russian North Caucasus.
 In 1974 a well in the Samgori area in the west (Rioni basin) targeted the Cretaceous but instead discovered Georgia’s biggest oil field in Middle Eocene fractured volcanics.
-Two hundred wells were drilled and the field delivered total production of 172 mmbbls.
+Two hundred wells were drilled and the Samgori field delivered total production of 172 mmbbls.
 Some wells achieved over 3,500 bbls per day.